 Off We Go On Our Porto Walking Tour with Porto Walkers

-Our Porto Free Tour was scheduled for 3.30pm departure from Praca de Liberdade, Porto’s impressive Freedom Square.
+Our Porto Walking Tour was scheduled for 3.30pm departure from Praca de Liberdade, Porto’s impressive Freedom Square.

 We didn’t move too far away from the departure point when we started to head towards McDonald’s (yep, the food chain McDonald’s).
 As it turned out the McDonald’s at Praca de Liberdade is the most beautiful McDonald’s in the world.
 It was originally the Imperial Cafe and it is famous not only for its beauty but the Portuguese dictatorship who used to dine there between 1930 and 1974.